sahansk2/pdf2jekyll/README.md

 # pdf2jekyll
-Simple bash script using pdftoppm to convert PDFs into Jekyll pages.
+Simple bash script using pdftoppm to convert PDFs into markdown pages for jekyll.

 Usage:
 `./script.sh pdf_to_convert.pdf`